-Sea-Tac's design vocabulary can be defined as "Progressive Northwest Modern."
+SEA design vocabulary can be defined as "Progressive Northwest Modern."
 This style is a blend of progressive modern architecture and the regional influences found in the natural environment and cultures of the area.
 The term "Progressive Northwest Modern" conveys two fundamental ideas.
-First, continuity with its existing modern architecture is critical to achieving a unified image for Sea-Tac.
+First, continuity with its existing modern architecture is critical to achieving a unified image for SEA.
 Second, each new design should be progressive and forward looking while being respectful of the modernism of existing terminal facilities.